cgoldberg/easymiv/README.md

 * License: GNU GPLv3

-python-escaparate  is an automatic playback image viewer developed with Python + Tk This script is very useful to use in a RaspberryPi connected to the TV of a showcase.
+python-escaparate is an automatic playback image viewer developed with Python3 + Tk.

+This script is very useful to play looping slideshows on a TV with a RaspberryPi connected.

 We can control the display time between photos.

+**Example**

+./python-escaparate.py -s -t 10000 /home/sergio/images

 **Requirements**: